-SafineAI was started in 2019 by 5 members of the Computational Optics Lab to provide new diagnostic tools to improve the speed and quality of pathology-based diagnoses.
-The company is in its very early stages.
-Please contact Amey Chaware and Pratik Bokadia for more information.
+SafineAI was started in 2019 by several members of the Computational Optics Lab at Duke to provide new diagnostic tools to improve the speed and quality of pathology-based diagnoses.
+For more information, please visit the company website.